UISP - NetFlow

 Configuration

 In UISP settings there is a section for UISP Gateways.
 Those are devices on the edge of a network and therefore well suited for the measurement of data throughput.
 It is preferable to use a UISP-branded gateway device (ex.
 UISP Console, UISP Router) or Ubiquiti EdgeRouter devices in order to fully utilize UISP capabilities in this regard.
 To add a Gateway, go to Settings -> Network and press the button "+ Add new gateway".
+After that, a pop-up will appear where a specific device has to be selected.
+Once the selection is made a WAN interface needs to be selected from a list of all interfaces found on that device.
+Make sure the "Allow NetFlow" is turned ON in order to enable it.

-• Before the integration of UCRM with UISP, it was important where are both servers placed in the network topology as the data are measured on the router and periodically send to the server.
+• Before the integration of UCRM with UISP, it was important where are both servers placed in the network topology as the data are measured on the router and periodically sent to the server.
 If the server is inside the measured range the process of sending the data itself is increasing the data flow in the network.
 On the other hand, if the server is outside the network then this doesn't happen.

 • NetFlow is using the UDP protocol to send the data and if the UISP server was behind the Internet, then a packet loss could occur.
 Please note that we are working on a better solution where data will be safely transferred via an already opened WebSocket, making it secure and more reliable even in the cloud.